nestjs/docs.nestjs.com/content/microservices/kafka.md

   const originalMessage = context.getMessage();
   const heartbeat = context.getHeartbeat();

-  // Do some slow processing:
+  // Do some slow processing
   await doWorkPart1();

   // Send heartbeat to not exceed the sessionTimeout